AriFordsham/GHCWiki/contributing.md

 Now that you can build GHC, let's get hacking.
 But first, you'll need to identify a goal.
 GHC's Trac tickets are a great place to find starting points.
 You are encouraged to ask for a starting point on IRC or the `ghc-devs` [mailing list](mailing-lists-and-irc).
 There someone familiar with the process can help you find a ticket that matches your expertise and help you when you get stuck.

-If you want to get a taste for possible starting tasks, below is a list of tickets that appear to be "low-hanging fruit" -- things that might be reasonable for a newcomer to GHC hacking.
+If you want to get a taste for possible starting tasks, the ~newcomer label collects tickets that appear to be "low-hanging fruit" -- things that might be reasonable for a newcomer to GHC hacking.
 Of course, we can't ever be sure of how hard a task is before doing it, so apologies if one of these is too hard.

-You can add tickets to this list by giving them the ~newcomer label.

 ### Advice